syadegari/rl_projects/dqn/README.md

 </div>

 ## Double Q-Learning
 [Double DQN](https://arxiv.org/abs/1509.06461) decouple the lookup for optimal action and calculation of the Q function by using two different functions for the aforementioned tasks.
-Since the vanilla DQN with separate target, that was presented in section \ref{VanillaDQNSec}, already has two identical Q function, the function that look up the optimal action can use the target Q function.
+Since the vanilla DQN with separate target, that was presented in the previous section, already has two identical Q function, the function that look up the optimal action can use the target Q function.

 ## Dueling Networks
 In the [Dueling DQN](https://arxiv.org/abs/1511.06581) paper, the Q-value function is decomposed into a state-value function $V(s)$ and an advantage function $A(s,a)$.
 Of the two variants proposed in the paper, the following is prefered for its stability, and Q-values are represented as: